GregorHildebrand/system_information/README.md

 Requirements:

--> Python (2.x.x or 3.x.x): Please visit https://www.python.org/downloads/
+-> Python 2.x.x: Please visit https://www.python.org/downloads/
+(Does not run with Python 3.x.x)

 DISCLAIMER - USE AT YOUR OWN RISK